smashingboxes/fraqture/README.md

 New commands can easily be added using the `terminal_attach(terminal_t *term, terminal_cmd_t *cmd)` function found in `arduino/strobe/terminal.c`.

+### Refresh Pixels

+This command will refresh the LED array.
+This allows you to do multiple paint operations without eating the cost of refreshing the array after each one.

+Command ID: `R`

 ### Clear Pixels

 This command will clear the LED arrays.
 This command has no payload.